 Content audits within a wider content marketing framework detailed in the content marketing toolkit which also includes a guide to ROI Evaluation for content marketing.

 5. Competitor audit

-Ask the client for their primary competitors and note how their online behaviour differs including:
+Ask the client for their primary competitors and note how their online behavior differs including:

 - How they use their websites to vary the marketing mix

-- Which social networks do they utilise and how (e.g. do they appear to be actively engaging others), note the volume and frequency of updates and what metrics (e.g. numbers of fans / likes etc.) are available
+- Which social networks do they utilize and how (e.g. do they appear to be actively engaging others), note the volume and frequency of updates and what metrics (e.g. numbers of fans/likes, etc.) are available

 - Use of other communications to explain their proposition e.g. AdWords, Display ads

-- How do they use content (content types/ formats/ where placed)
+- How do they use content (content types/ formats/were placed)